 - Blue – Symbolizing purity because of it’s close association with the Virgin Mary

 - Red – Common for Celts to symbolize fertility.
-China, India and Vietnam for good luck.
+In China since the Ming Dynasty over 650 years ago, India and Vietnam for good luck.

 - Patterned – Usually their best dress.
 Most likely a church-going dress.

-- Rich/Bold – Showing off wealth.
+- Rich/Bold Colours and Attachables – Showing off wealth.
 Sometimes wore furs, velvets, rare fabrics and silks

 - Deerskin – Delaware tribes would wear deerskin skirts especially for winter weddings